nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 23 - The Star-Tear Drive.md

 - **Key Event:** Angelica and Vane access the Star-Tear Drive's schematics, realizing it's a device that literally tears reality to fold space, a technology that is both miraculous and terrifyingly unstable.

-  - _Character Defining Moment:_ **Angelica Vance** — Confronts the terrifying legacy of her ancestors, who designed themselves to be "hardware" for the ship.
+  - _Character Defining Moment:_ **Angelica Ward** — Confronts the terrifying legacy of her ancestors, who designed themselves to be "hardware" for the ship.
-  - _Key Dialog:_ **Angelica Vance:** "They didn't build a ship.
+  - _Key Dialog:_ **Angelica Ward:** "They didn't build a ship.
 They built a cage for their children."
   - _Key Dialog:_ **Prelate Vane:** "No, my dear.
 They built a chariot."

 - **Key Event:** Lisbet warns that without a super-computer to calculate the jump vector, the drive is a suicide machine; Vane points to the Interface Throne.